All Episodes

 They'll come up with all the same semantic tricks that they've been using.

-Oh my gosh, it's worse than Bush ever let on.
+Oh, my gosh, it's worse than Bush ever let on.

 You watch.

-You're now the war on terror is another matter.
+Now, the war on terror is another matter.

-They're just not gonna do that.
+They're just not going to do that.

 Now, this went unnoticed at the Democrat press conference last week.